mnylc/cit-toolkit/pages/about.md

 - Working with small cultural heritage institutions (METRO): Mobile digitization kits were taken to METRO member institutions across New York City and Westchester County to scan selected archival collections and make them available on METRO’s digital platform, [DCMNY](http://dcmny.org/) and in the [Digital Public Library of America](https://dp.la/).
 The service was designed to assist smaller cultural heritage institutions who had either undertaken none or very little digitization of their collections and who did not have adequate resources to do the work in house.

-The information and all resources in this toolkit are licensed under a [CC0 1.0 license](https://creativecommons.org/publicdomain/zero/1.0/).
+The information and all resources in this Toolkit are licensed under a [CC0 1.0 license](https://creativecommons.org/publicdomain/zero/1.0/).

 [Back to top](#top)